 From Donor Advisors to Donors in Movement

-Donor-Advised Funds were originally created to be a mutually beneficial solution for donors to get tax breaks and nonprofits to get funding.
-But, because there is no legal requirement to ensure those dollars get to nonprofits, the funds simply sit and grow.
+Donor-Advised Funds, a common philanthropic vehicle for the wealthy, were originally intended to be a mutually beneficial solution for donors to receive tax breaks and nonprofits to get funding.
+But, because there is no legal requirement to ensure those dollars get to nonprofits, the funds often simply sit and grow.

-Each year, 50% of a DMF is allocated to our grassroots Grantmaking Committee.
-Their expertise within and knowledge of the grassroots, social justice landscape ensures these DMF funds will reach the groups and projects working to make the biggest impact across the state.
+Each year, 50% of a DMF is allocated to our community-led steering committees.
+Their expertise and knowledge of the social justice landscape ensures the funds will reach the groups and projects working to make the most significant impact.

-And 10% goes to Seeding Justice to provide operational support and keep us on the forefront of seeding justice in Oregon.
+And 10% goes to Seeding Justice to provide operational support and keep us on the forefront of transformation in the region.

 Read more